profsmith89/ctps/_sources/chap05.md

     # REST OF SCRIPT
 ```

+## The conversation

-**The conversation.** The returned socket (i.e., `conn`) is the one that the server will use to communicate with the client.
+The returned socket (i.e., `conn`) is the one that the server will use to communicate with the client.
 By creating a new socket for each accepted connection, the server can serve multiple clients simultaneously.
 The original socket (i.e., `s` in our script) is how all clients reach the server to request a connection.
 When the server accepts a client's connection, it converses with it through a separate socket, one dedicated to that client's conversation.
 This separation of tasks is a very powerful problem-solving technique!

 ```{margin} No as-clause
 There is no as-clause in the with-statement on line 22 because we previously created and named the object whose lifetime ends when the with-block is exited.